jasonpolites/gcf-recipes/simulator/README.md

    If you want to kill the simulator process (because it's stuck), then you'll have to kill the underlying `node` process

+   `functions kill`

+   If that doesn't work, then you may need to go medieval

    Mac/Linux:

     `pgrep -f simulator.js | xargs kill`

+- If you see the following error when deploying

+    `Error: Module version mismatch`

+    This usually means that the module you are trying to deploy has a dependency that either conflicts with the same dependency in the simulator, but has a different version.
+Or it indicates that the dependencies in the module being deployed were build with a different version of npm.
+In most cases, deleteing `node_modules` from the module being deployed and re-running `npm install` will resolve this.

+- If you see the following error when trying to invoke a function

+    `TypeError: res.send is not a function`

+    It means you deployed an HTTP function as a BACKGROUND function (so it's expecting an HTTP request but the simulator didn't give it one).
+Make sure to deploy HTTP functions with the `--trigger-http` flag.